PiXLtez/PiXL-Public/README.md

 No matter what, the original player retains the Quest in inventory and can mint it as a Quest NFT.

 # DeFi Concepts
 PiXL introduces the player to the concepts of Decentralized Finance and Liquid-Proof-of-Stake.
 By completing quests and battling monsters (Dirty NFTs) the player earns PiXLtez - which are also a token on the main-net and have some value.
 The player is able to use the PiXLtez in game to save up to a roll (8,000 PiXLtez) and create a node.
 A node will give their character upgrades and make them more powerful.
+Please see our [PiXL Economy Document](https://docs.google.com/drawings/d/193ndvulMNTPiJbcsJm8LiBqM69fZBDAnH-WDT8gdOaI/edit?usp=sharing) for details.

 The game also teaches security best practices with Quests involving seed phrases, cold storage and hardware wallets.